KayChadow/Notes/web/smuggling.md

 ### CL.0 & H2.0
 Sometimes, endpoint that don't expect to receive `POST` requests will just ignore the `Content-Length` header.
 This allows to smuggle request by simply sending the start of a new request in the main request body.
 Look at [this PoC](#cl0--simple).

 The same thing might happen with HTTP/2 downgrading.
 The back-end might ignore the content-length header.
-We call this **H2.0** :water: **vulnerability**.
+We call this H2.0 💦 vulnerability.

+### Desync & Pause-Based
+These vulnerabilities can work without malicious requests that browsers can send.
+This opens an attack vector in a way that attackers can set up a malicious website that poisens the client sided connection of the victim.
+Then it sets the location to the vulnerable website to activate the attack.
+Is called desync attack.
+[PoC](#client-side--desync)

+Sometimes when you pause in the middle of the request, the front-end and back-end might react to this differently.
+This can essentially cause something like CL.0.
+It depends on these conditions:
+- The frond-end server must immediately forward each byte of the request to the back-end rather than waiting until it has received the full request.
+- The frond-end server must not (or can be encouraged not to) time out requests before the back-end server.
+- The back-end server must leave the connection open for reuse following a read timeout.

+Use Burp Turbo Intruder for this, because you can easily pause attacks, and continue.
+Take a look [here](../burp/turbo_intruder.md#pause-based-desync-attack) for an in depth explanation on how to use Turbo Intruder for this, with a step by step example.

 ## Exploitation